Jean Grey: Fictional character biography

-House of X / Dawn of X

 The adult Jean returns to using her original Marvel Girl codename and wears her second green-and-yellow Marvel Girl costume.
 She is sent as part of a strike team to outer space to stop a satellite near the sun from being used as a Sentinel factory.
 Sentinels crush Jean's escape pod and she dies, but is resurrected into a cloned body.
 She is also a member of the Quiet Council, Krakoa's provisional government.
-Following the events of House of X, Jean briefly joins the Krakoan incarnation of X-Force, before resigning in protest of Beast's actions in Terra Verde.
+Following the events of the 2018 "House of X" storyline, Jean briefly joins the Krakoan incarnation of X-Force, before resigning in protest of Beast's actions in Terra Verde.

-When the Phoenix Force selects Maya Lopez, also known as Echo, to be its new host, Jean cautions her to maintain connections with other people to prevent it from overwhelming her.

 Powers and abilities

 Jean Grey is an Omega-level mutant, and at her highest and strongest potential was fully merged with the Phoenix Force and with it was able to defeat even Galactus.

 Empathy

-Jean is a powerful empath, as she can feel and manipulate emotions of other people, as shown when her power first emerged and she felt her friend Annie Richardson slowly dying.
-Jean can also connect people's minds to the feelings of others and make them feel the pain they inflicted.
+Jean is a powerful empath.
+Due to her abilities she can feel and manipulate the emotions of other people.
+This is demonstrated in the mental link she shared with Annie Richardson at the time of her death.
+Jean can connect people's minds to the feelings of others, making them feel the pain they inflicted as if it were their own.